Kkusum: Plot

 A while later, everyone figures out that Abhay has brain tumor and then Sarla comes to Kkusum for her son's life.
 Sarla wants Kkusum to marry Abhay.
 After a lot of dragging, they marry and go to the states.
 Abhay is treated there and now he is completely cured of cancer.
 With the help of medical sciences, he can now become a father as well.
 One day, They meet Esha.
 They live with her.
 Abhay starts to fall for Kkusum (for real this time) and Esha also starts liking Kkusum.
 But Kkusum can't forget Siddharth.
 They go back, Esha comes back after sometime, Kkusum starts to fall for Abhay again, they both don't tell each other about their feelings, Esha comes to live in with them and she too falls for Abhay despite knowing that he is married.
 She tries to get close to Abhay but fails.
 Kkusum finally confesses to Abhay that she loves him and they consummate.
 Esha is shattered.
 Then everyone finds out that Abhay accidentally killed Siddharth when he was having brain tumor attack while driving.
 For a while, Kkusum is mad at Abhay but later realises that it wasn't Abhay's fault at all.
 Kkusum still forgives him.
 Then Kkusum and Abhay find out about Esha so they kick her out.
-Kkusum becomes pregnant but miscarries again, Esha tells the doctors to declare Kkusum barren, everyone wants an heir that Kkusum cannot give, so Kkusum gets a surrogate mother Mahi (Poonam Narula), she also falls for Abhay.
+Kkusum becomes pregnant but miscarries again, Esha tells the doctors to declare Kkusum barren, everyone wants an heir that Kkusum cannot give, so Kkusum gets a surrogate mother Mahi, she also falls for Abhay.
 She creates such situations that Kkusum suspects Mahi and Abhay so she leaves without interrogating.
 But on the train she finds out that she is pregnant, she goes to tell Abhay but mistakenly assumes that Mahi and Abhay are sharing a bed.
 She leaves for Ludhiana.
 But her train crashes and she is presumed dead.
 Mahi gives birth to her daughter with Abhay, Kali (via surrogacy) and Kkusum gives birth to a slightly younger girl, Kkumud.